TULiberalArts/Psychology/pages/undergradaute.md

 ## Psychology 5-Year Master’s Program (+1)
 ![Research]({{site.baseurl}}/media/resized 4+1.jpg){:.responsive-img .img-right}
 The +1 Master in Psychological Research offers outstanding Temple University psychology majors the opportunity to earn both the Bachelor of Arts in Psychology and the Master of Science in Psychological Research in just 5 years.
-Admission to the program is highly selective.
-The program provides a research-intensive experience, advanced coursework and professional development to students who intend to pursue doctoral studies in any of the academic psychology disciplines.
-Students apply to the program in the spring semester of the junior year after completing a minimum of 72 undergraduate credits.
-Additionally, students must have a faculty sponsor who has agreed to mentor the student’s master’s project research during the four-semester program.

-To learn more about this accelerated degree offering, please visit the [Psychology Accelerated Degree Admissions](https://liberalarts.temple.edu/ba-psychology-ms-psychological-research) page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Learn More about the [Psychology 5-Year Master’s Program (+1)](https://www.temple.edu/academics/degree-programs/psychological-research-ms-la-psyr-ms)

 ## Research Opportunities
 For a list of current labs and research opportunities, please visit the Undergraduate Research Opportunities section of the [Psychology Research and Facilities page](https://www.temple.edu/academics/degree-programs/psychology-major-la-psy-ba/cla-psychology-ba-research).